gonmart/myTutos/capacityAllocationbySprint/README.md

 ## License

-DefectSuites is released under the MIT license.
+CapacityAllocationBySprint is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK